×

 The British Council English learning website is full of free resources to help you refresh your understanding of grammar and English tenses, along with short exercises for each section.

-Most of us have that one particular English tense that’s a bit slippery.
+Most of us have that one particular English tense that we find a bit difficult.
 In the Grammar section, you can find easy-to-understand explanations of grammar rules according to your English level.

 To feel more comfortable using them in your own conversations, take some time to listen to how these tenses are used by native English speakers.